Liaison officer

-A Liaison officer is a person who liaises between two or more organizations to communicate and coordinate their activities on a matter of mutual concern.
+A liaison officer is a person who liaises between two or more organizations to communicate and coordinate their activities on a matter of mutual concern.
 Generally, liaison officers are used for achieving the best utilization of resources, or employment of services of one organization by another.
 Liaison officers often provide technical or subject matter expertise of their parent organization.
 Usually, an organization embeds or attaches a liaison officer into another organization to provide face-to-face coordination.

 Military Liaison Officers (MLO)

 In the military, liaison officers may coordinate activities to protect units from collateral damage.
 They also work to achieve mutual understanding or unity of effort among disparate groups.
 For incidence or disaster management, liaison officers serve as the primary contact for agencies responding to the situation.

+Expedition Liaison Officers (ELO)

+Many countries that are regularly visited by mountaineering expeditions from overseas, whose team members intend to climb at high altitudes, require that each expedition has an officially designated Liaison officer.
+The role of the ELO involves assisting the expedition, by managing interactions between the expedition members and the local populace and ensuring that porters, sirdars and other local people working for the expedition do their jobs effectively.
+In some areas the ELO's role would also involve monitoring the expedition from a security point of view.
+Because of the 'security' role it was normal that ELOs were military officers although in later years civilian ELOs have been appointed by some nations and some countries now designate 'open areas' in which foreign expeditions can operate without a designated ELO.